arunsankar172/Soil-Data-Monitoring/README.md

 # Soil-Data-Monitoring
-# Soil Monitering system wirlessly with ESP8266 and GSM module using ESP-NOW prorocol.
+# Soil Monitering system wirlessly with ESP8266 and GSM module using ESP-NOW prorocol and AWS.
 # Hardware Used
 - ESP8266
 - ACCLIMA TDR315H